mahmutcankurt/Unicorn-Game/README.md

 # Unicorn-Game
 Small 2d Game with Voice Control on p5js

 You can access this sound controlled game with p5js from the link below.
-If you shout "ONE", our main character, Unicorn, will jump.
+If you shout "UP", our main character, Unicorn, will jump.

 https://editor.p5js.org/mahmutcankurt/full/VFsHuQRk